Home Indie Games The OG Cake Factory is a stressful reminder that baking can be terrifying

 Share

-Possibly the best way to describe The OG Cake Factory is that it’s what would happen if Purble Place had a panic attack.
-It starts simple: you wake up, disoriented, in a strange factory.
-Orders start coming in.
-You bake.
-You decorate.
-You try to keep up.
-But something feels off.
-And then you hear him—the chef.
+The best way to describe it is that it’s what would happen if Purble Place had a panic attack.
+It starts simple enough: you wake up disoriented in a strange factory, orders start coming in, you bake, you decorate, you try to keep up.
+But something feels off, and then you hear him.
+The chef.

 Chef in The OG Cake Factory